French Dragoons Uniforms

 The saddle was à la Royale, of the same model as the saddle of the cavalry regiment but slightly smaller.
 All harnessing was of black leather.

-Peculiarites of Musicians
+Peculiarities of Musicians

 Drummers of the royal regiments wore the king's livery while the uniforms of drummers of other regiments wore their colonel's livery.
-Their saddle clothes and housings Besides the drummers, each regiment had a tambour-major attached to its first company.

 Since they carried no tools nor musket, drummers were armed with 2 pistols.

-Peculiarites of Non Commissioned Officers
+Peculiarities of Non Commissioned Officers

-Peculiarites of Officers
+Peculiarities of Officers

 Vial, Jean-Louis, Nec Pluribus Impar